johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/SubMenu.md

 )(MenuClean);
 ```

-To see how the SubMenu tokens are designed in detail, please see:
+To see how the Sub-Menu tokens are designed in detail, please see:
 [`vitalSubMenu.ts`](https://github.com/johnsonandjohnson/Bodiless-JS/blob/main/packages/vital-navigation/src/components/SubMenu/tokens/vitalSubMenu.ts ':target=_blank').